lsst-ts/ts_labview_tcp_json/doc/userManual.md

 ## Connection Status

 There is a VI called **getClientStatus&#46;vi** that allows you to know whether the connections between the TCP clients and TCP server are alive or not.
+It uses the **TcpServerBase.connStatusCluster.ctl** with the `areClientsConnected` enum, and the `connStatusMsg` string.
+The enum has three options: (1) unchanged, (2) connected, and (3) unconnected.
-If all the TCP clients connect to the TCP servers, a `GenRead` user event is triggered with the string message `Clients are on`.
+If all the TCP clients connect to the TCP servers, a `GenRead` user event is triggered with the string message `Clients are on` and the `connected` value in the enum.
-If one of the TCP clients disconnects, a `GenRead` user event is triggered with the string message `Clients are off`.
+If one of the TCP clients disconnects, a `GenRead` user event is triggered with the string message `Clients are off` and the `unconnected` value in the enum.

 ## TCP Server Internal Error Detection